Phan Bội Châu: Relations with the socialists

 At the start of 1921, Phan studied socialism and the Soviet Union in the hope of gaining assistance from the Soviet Union or socialist groups.
 He translated a book called "An Account of the Russian Revolution", by Tatsuji Fuse, into Chinese.
 He then went to Beijing to meet with Soviet representatives Grigori Voitinsky and Lạp tiên sinh.
 Lạp said that the Soviet Union would educate, train, and pay for any Vietnamese students Phan wanted to send, provided they would engage in social revolution and teach socialism in Vietnam afterwards.
 Lạp was keen to hear more about the political situation in Vietnam, since Phan was the first Vietnamese revolutionary to come into contact with them.
-Lạp requested Phan write a book in English about the situation, but Phan was unable to do so as he spoke no English.
-Later in life, Phan Bội Châu remarked that class struggle was unsuitable in Vietnam at that time and condemned those who exploited socialism to undermine unity and destroy the national spirit.
+Lạp requested Phan to write a book in English about the situation, but Phan was unable to do so as he spoke no English.

+Later in life, Phan Bội Châu remarked that advocating for class struggle in Vietnam was "extremely foolish".
+He did not oppose socialism, but believed that such a theory could not yet be put into practice in the country at that time; he condemned those who exploited socialism to undermine unity and destroy the national spirit.
+Indochinese Communist Party members condemned Phan as a traitor, while other commentators defended him as a nationalist revolutionary and reformer, in a public display of hostility in 1939.